katsumiok/peg-express/README.md

 `peg-express` generates a parser class from a grammar definition.
 The generated parser implements default semantic actions that you can override.
-An semantic action is a method that is called when a node in the parse tree is matched.
+A semantic action is a method that is called when a node in the parse tree is matched.
 The name of the semantic action is the same as the name of the node in the parse tree.
 In other words, the name of the semantic action is the same as the name of the rule in the grammar definition.
 The return value of the semantic action is the semantic value of the node in the parse tree.
-The parameter of the semantic action is a collection of placeholders each of which holds the semantic value of a child node in the parse tree.
+The parameter of the semantic action is a collection of placeholders, each of which holds the semantic value of a child node in the parse tree.
 Its type depends on the right-hand side of the rule in the grammar definition.
 For example, if the right-hand side of the rule is `A B` where `A` and `B` are nonterminal symbols, the parameter of the semantic action is `[item0, item1]: [Value<SemanticValue.A>, Value<SemanticValue.B>]`.
 The type of each parsing expression is defined as follows: